Master's program

 Moodle

-The course will take place online.
-If you are interested, please contact the office of Prof. Börcsök by mail.
+The course will take place online, if you are interested please contact Prof. Börcsök by mail.

 Period